 We address this gap and examine to what extent individual teachers impact the mathematical and language competence development of their students in the first years of primary school in Germany.
 For this purpose, we first build a short teacher panel with grade 1 and 2 data from the Starting Cohort 2 (SC2) of the German National Educational Panel Study (NEPS).
 Then, for our estimation strategy, we show that there is no evidence for matching of students to teachers based on ability in German primary schools.
 Subsequently, we estimate a value-added to student competence development model using classroom fixed-, as well as random effects, which are mainly driven by teacher quality differences across classrooms.
 Both model specifications apply empirical Bayes shrinkage to adjust the classroom effects by their level of precision.
 Our results show substantial individual classroom effects on math and language competence development in the first grades of primary school.
-One standard deviation increase in classroom quality is associated with at least 12 percent of a standard deviation increase in language competence, over a semester of instruction.
+One standard deviation increase in classroom quality is associated with at least 12 percent of a standard deviation increase in student mathematical competence, and at least 14 percent of a standard deviation increase in language competence, over a semester of instruction.